Finer geometry of planar self-affine sets: Preliminaries

 We remark that Hochman and Rapaport \cite{HochmanRapaport2021} have recently generalized the above results.
 They showed that the strong open set condition can be replaced by exponential separation, a separation condition which allows overlapping.
 Our standing assumption is the strong separation condition and therefore Theorems \ref{thm:BHR} and \ref{thm:BHR2} suffice for us.
-We seek more refined information in the setting of Theorems \ref{thm:BHR} and \ref{thm:BHR2} analogously to the known results in self-similar sets and Bedford-McMullen carpets.
-Our first observation in this direction follows immediately from the following lemma.